-According to MRFSS, in CY 2004 the number of GOM cod harvested by recreational fishermen was 50 percent fewer than were harvested in CY 2001 (Figure X).
+According to MRFSS, in CY 2004 the number of GOM cod harvested by recreational fishermen was 50 percent fewer than were harvested in CY 2001 (Figure 42).
 This was true for both private boat and party/charter modes.
 The private boat mode accounts for about two-thirds of the total recreational GOM cod catch.
-For party/charter vessels, VTR data typically results in higher estimates of GOM Cod harvest than are produced by MRFSS (Figure X).
+For party/charter vessels, VTR data typically results in higher estimates of GOM Cod harvest than are produced by MRFSS (Figure 43).
 MRFSS values are used in the assessments.
-The number of angler trips harvesting GOM cod did not decline as much as the harvest, with the private mode showing a decline of 47 percent and the party/charter trip and passengers does not show as large a decline between FY 2001 and FY 2004, while the VTR estimates of kept cod declined by 45 percent, similar to the MRFSS estimates (Figure X).
-According to MRFSS data, the kept catch accounts for less than half the total catch (Figure X).
+The number of angler trips harvesting GOM cod did not decline as much as the harvest, with the private mode showing a decline of 47 percent and the party/charter boat mode shows a decline of 43 percent (Figure 44).
+VTR information on the number of party/charter trip and passengers does not show as large a decline between FY 2001 and FY 2004, while the VTR estimates of kept cod declined by 45 percent, similar to the MRFSS estimates (Figure 45).
+According to MRFSS data, the kept catch accounts for less than half the total catch (Figure 46).

 The number of vessels participating in the party/charter industry and landing GOM cod can also be determined from VTRs.
 These data show that the number of operating units has remained relatively constant between FY 2001 and FY 2004.
 After a nine percent increase in operating units in 2003 compared to 2001, the number of units operating in 2004 was only one percent higher than in 2001.
-(Figure X).
+(Figure 47).

 MRFSS was also queried to determine the seasonal distribution of GOM cod catches by both private boat and party/charter modes.
-For the years 2001 through 2004, over 90 percent of GOM cod caught by the private boat mode is harvested between March and September (Figure X).
-For the party/charter mode, the primary season extends into October (Figure X).
-The MRFSS data is consistent with VTR data for the party/charter mode, showing little catch in the months of December through February (Figure X).
-Further evidence of the seasonal nature of the party/charter fishery is offered by the number of trips that kept cod or haddock, by month, from FY 2001 to FY 2004 (Figure X).
+For the years 2001 through 2004, over 90 percent of GOM cod caught by the private boat mode is harvested between March and September (Figure 48).
+For the party/charter mode, the primary season extends into October (Figure 49).
+The MRFSS data is consistent with VTR data for the party/charter mode, showing little catch in the months of December through February (Figure 50).
+Further evidence of the seasonal nature of the party/charter fishery is offered by the number of trips that kept cod or haddock, by month, from FY 2001 to FY 2004 (Figure 51).

 The size distribution of the GOM cod catch can also be estimated from MRFSS data.
 In 2004, 17 percent of the private boat harvest was less than the 22-inch minimum size that was in effect.
-About 45 percent of the catch by these vessels was larger than 24 inches (Figure X).
+About 45 percent of the catch by these vessels was larger than 24 inches (Figure 52).
 Party/charter vessels had a better compliance rate with the minimum size regulation.
-Only 10 percent of this catch was less than the minimum size limit, and about 40 percent was larger than 24 inches (Figure X).
+Only 10 percent of this catch was less than the minimum size limit, and about 40 percent was larger than 24 inches (Figure 53).